Bill-Gray/PDCursesMod/docs/MANUAL.md

    2 lines used
    55      5-5 format (pdcurses format)

-   In PDCurses,  one can alternatively set fmt as a series of hex digits specifying the format.
+   In PDCursesMod,  one can alternatively set fmt as a series of hex digits specifying the format.
 For example,  0x414 would result in 4-1-4 format; 0x21b3 would result in 2-1-11-3 format;  and so on.
 Also,  negating fmt results in the index line being added.

-   Also,  in PDCurses,  one can call slk_init() at any time _after_ initscr(),  to reset the label format.
+   Also,  in PDCursesMod,  one can call slk_init() at any time _after_ initscr(),  to reset the label format.
 If you do this, you'll need to reset the label text and call slk_refresh().
 However, you can't toggle the index line or turn SLK on or off after initscr()